As Director Fury once said, it is an old-fashioned idea.

 “ And since we are his children, we are his heirs.
 In fact, together with Christ we are heirs of God’s glory.
 But if we are to share his glory, we must also share his suffering.”
 Romans 8:17 NLT

-Of course, that doesn’t always mean laying down our lives. *Another spoiler alert* After all, Iron Man didn’t actually die.
-Still, part of following Christ means that we have to be prepared to follow him wherever he may lead.
-We have to be prepared to sacrifice when he calls on us to be his heroes in a fallen world.
+Of course, that doesn’t always mean laying down our lives. *Another spoiler alert* After all, things worked out for Iron Man!
+Still, part of following Christ means that we have to be prepared to follow Him wherever He may lead.
+We have to be prepared to sacrifice when He calls on us to be His heroes in an embattled world.

-Sometimes it’s as simple as giving the extra change in our pocket to a stranger in need.
+Sometimes it’s as simple as giving the extra change in you pocket to a stranger in need.

-Sometimes it means giving a few minutes of our time when someone needs us to call an ambulance.
+Sometimes it means giving a few minutes of your time to call an ambulance.

 Sometimes it means offering a shoulder to cry on.

 Sometimes it means standing by a friend as they battle cancer.

 We’re called to be heroes in a million different ways, and we each have unique God-given abilities to answer that call.
 Just as the Avengers each have different super powers, God has gifted each of us differently.
 No two of us are the same (Romans 12:6, 1 Peter 4:10-11, 1 Corinthians 12:4-11).
 There’s no such thing as a typical Avenger.